NimrodM0802/starwarsAPI/README.md

-This is a project from Udemy course "The Complete Web Developer in 2019: Zero to Mastery" by Andrei Neagoie on API.
+This is a project on API from Udemy course "The Complete Web Developer in 2019: Zero to Mastery" by Andrei Neagoie.